ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 CAs which implement this specification SHOULD make available documentation indicating as such, including explicit statements as to which parameters are supported.
-Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "account-uri" and "acme-methods" parameters are effective in the absence of explicit indication as such from that CA.
+Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "account-uri" and "validation-methods" parameters are effective in the absence of explicit indication as such from that CA.

-CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "account-uri" and "acme-methods" parameters.
+CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "account-uri" and "validation-methods" parameters.

 Mandatory Consistency in CA Recognition
 ---------------------------------------

-A CA MUST ensure that its support for the "account-uri" and "acme-methods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
+A CA MUST ensure that its support for the "account-uri" and "validation-methods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
 If a CA has multiple issuance systems (for example, an ACME-based issuance system and a non-ACME based issuance system, or two different issuance systems resulting from a corporate merger), it MUST ensure that all issuance systems recognise the same parameters.

 A CA which is unable to do this MAY still implement the parameters by splitting the CA into two domain names for the purposes of CAA processing.
-For example, a CA "example.com" with an ACME-based issuance system and a non-ACME-based issuance system could recognise only "acme.example.com" for the former and "example.com" for the latter, and then implement support for the "account-uri" and "acme-methods" parameters for "acme.example.com" only.
+For example, a CA "example.com" with an ACME-based issuance system and a non-ACME-based issuance system could recognise only "acme.example.com" for the former and "example.com" for the latter, and then implement support for the "account-uri" and "validation-methods" parameters for "acme.example.com" only.

-A CA which is unable to ensure consistent processing of the "account-uri" or "acme-methods" parameters for a given CA domain name as specifiable in CAA "issue" or "issuewild" properties MUST NOT implement support for these parameters.
+A CA which is unable to ensure consistent processing of the "account-uri" or "validation-methods" parameters for a given CA domain name as specifiable in CAA "issue" or "issuewild" properties MUST NOT implement support for these parameters.
 Failure to do so will result in an implementation of these parameters which does not provide effective security.